campbell17/campbell17-v2/journal/draft-why-you-should-care-even-when-you-dont.md

 ---
 layout: post
 category: writing
-title: "How to Care When You Don't"
+title: "Why You Should Care Even When You Don't"
 date: '2023-01-30'
 draft: true
 ---